 user— User code (a conflict trigger) produced the row that was written to the target table.

-To ease the diagnosis and handling of multi-master conflicts, BDR, by default, logs every conflict
+To ease diagnosing and handling multi-master conflicts, PGD, by default, logs every conflict into the

 Set the conflict logging configuration for a node.